ivan-davy/XGD-MLC/README.md

 And then you can scale them, for example, by applying tan() to every one.
 In some cases, it can make the classification results more accurate.

 At first, the whole dataset gets binary-classified (has gamma-signature / doesn't have gamma-signature).
-Then comes the multi-label classification step: spectra with detected energy peaks are processed further.
+Then comes the multilabel classification step: spectra with detected energy peaks are processed further.
 Multiple nonexclusive categories may be assigned to each instance -- for example, a spectrum may contain both Cs137 and Co60 energy peaks.
 It also provides the user with a measure of certainty of its prediction regarding the presence of detected isotopes' signatures in the spectrum.

 Both binary and multilabel steps require different datasets and models, so they are stored in program's filesystem separately.